syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.NETCORE/axis-customization.md

 ---

-# Axis customization in ASP.NET Core Bullet Chart
+# Axis customization in Bullet Chart

 ## MajorTickLines and MinorTickLines customization